fogfish/swarm/doc/pattern.md

 ```

 We are only missing the method to create these channels.
 The pattern defined two abstractions:
 * `Broker` is the adapter of queuing systems.
-It defines synchronous primitives to spawn the new instance of client, enqueue, dequeue and acknowledge the message.
+It defines synchronous primitives to spawn the new instance of queueing client to enqueue, dequeue and acknowledge the message.
 * `Channel factory` is a collection of Golang routines that projects synchronous primitives into the channels behind scene.